 Human beings are organisms of body, mind and spirit functioning in total harmony (homeostasis).
 A healthy organism will keep itself healthy and if injured will act to repair the damage.

 Case taking is a diagnostic tool unique to Homeopathy.
 The first consultation with a new patient, which generally takes from one and a half hours to two hours, is called case taking.
-Through this case taking process the Homeopath gives the patient freedom to express his or her symptoms without disturbing the flow of information.
+Through this case taking process the Homeopath makes space for the client to freely and fully express his or her symptoms without disturbing the flow of information.
 Promptings at this point in the case taking will only be encouragements to say more and to ask what else is relevant.
-In this way, the patient identifies the problems for the doctor within his or her own frame of reference.
+In this way, the patient identifies the problems for the practitioner within his or her own frame of reference.
 This is extremely valuable information for the Homeopath as prescribing a remedy is based on the unique symptoms as opposed to the common symptoms of illness.

 While these examples are simplistic, they do outline the general approach to prescribing and working with patients.
-Case taking, then becomes for the patients, a process of awareness and exploration of their own unique experiences.
-Homeopathic patients become partners with their Homeopath in noting progress and identifying areas that need work.
-A Homeopath must be an excellent listener and observer to effectively treat his or her patients.
+Case taking, then becomes for clients, a process of awareness and exploration of their own unique experiences.
+Homeopathic patients become partners with their Homeopath in noting progress and identifying areas that need work and, in the management, and resolution of the health concerns.